Cosmicflows-4: FP Distances to Early-type Galaxies

-The Fundamental Plane (FP) methodology \citep{1987ApJ...313...42D, 1987ApJ...313...59D}, with its applicability to early-type galaxies, provides a complement to the TFR.
+The FP methodology \citep{1987ApJ...313...42D, 1987ApJ...313...59D}, with its applicability to early-type galaxies, provides a complement to the TFR.
 The accuracies of individual measurements are comparable.
-While the gas-rich systems observed with the TFR are widely dispersed, the old star dominated systems favored for FP observations tend to clump in regions of high density.
+While the gas-rich systems observed with the TFR are widely dispersed, the old star-dominated systems favored for FP observations tend to clump in regions of high density.

-Here in {\it Cosmicflows-4} we combine results from five programs.
-Three of these were already included in {\it Cosmicflows-2}: contributions for a total of 1508 galaxies to be referred to as ``smac" \citep{2001MNRAS.327..265H}, ``efar" \citep{2001MNRAS.321..277C}, and ``enear" \citep{2002AJ....123.2990B}.
+Here, in {\it Cosmicflows-4} we combine results from five programs.
+Three of these were already included in {\it Cosmicflows-2}: contributions for a total of 1508 galaxies to be referred to as smac \citep{2001MNRAS.327..265H}, efar \citep{2001MNRAS.321..277C}, and enear \citep{2002AJ....123.2990B}.
 Individually these sources provide distances for 690, 696, and 447 galaxies, respectively.
 Contributions from a fourth program, 6dFGSv \citep{2014MNRAS.445.2677S} were included in {\it Cosmicflows-3}.
 This sample of 7,099 galaxy distances is particularly important as the numerically dominant source of distances in the celestial south.
-However, by far the largest sample containing 34,059 galaxies is a new contribution restricted to the celestial and galactic north that draws on data extracted from the Sloan Digital Sky Survey (SDSS).
-The three earliest FP surveys, ``smac", ``efar", and ``enear" provide valuable bridges across the celestial hemispheres, important given there is only slight overlap (41 cases) between the 6dFGSv and SDSS samples.
+However, by far the largest sample containing 34,059 galaxies is a new contribution restricted to the celestial and galactic north that draws on data extracted from the SDSS.
+The three earliest FP surveys, smac, efar, and enear provide valuable bridges across the celestial hemispheres, and are important given there is only a slight overlap (41 cases) between the 6dFGSv and SDSS samples.